 The exact cause is unknown but it’s common for people who are atopic or have inherited tendency to develop allergic diseases like asthma and allergic rhinitis.
 As is the case for my kids.
 Since I have asthma and their dad has allergic rhinitis, the chances of my kids developing allergic rhinitis and eczema are pretty good.
 Eczema affects 10-20% of children and about 1-3% of adults worldwide.
 Aside from its link to allergy and asthma, it is also linked to a hyper responsive immune system.
 Defect in skin barrier leading to loss of moisture and increased exposure to irritants and micro-organisms are also causes.

 Up until now they still get episodes of skin allergy.
 Usually, they get it during summer when the heat tends to be unbearable but even during the rainy season they get bouts of it.
 It pains me to see my kids feel irritated every time they experience this.
-But since they’re so used to it, they just ask me to apply the “pink cream” on their dry skin.
+But since they’re so used to it, they just ask me to apply the “cream in the pink box” on their dry skin.

 This is the pink cream that my kids are so used to.
 Elica cream was prescribed to us by my children’s pedia.
-Elica cream manages my children’s eczema, relieving them of itching & inflammations while moisturizing their skin.
+Elica cream manages my children’s eczema, relieving them of itching & inflammations.

 Elica® comes in cream and ointment.

 The ointment is as effective as a potent steroid in reducing symptoms.
 It’s good to use for dry, thick lesions and areas of the body where skin is generally thicker such as the palms or soles.
 While the cream is for wet, oozing lesions and area of the body where skin is thinner such as the face and body folds.

 Reference: Marchesi E. et al. G Ital Dermatol Venereol.1994;129:IX-XII